 This is a complex question I always struggled with.
 May parents claim that their kids don’t fall asleep in the stroller unless it fully reclines.
 In our case it took training and one child still won’t fall asleep in any stroller, even with a full recline, unless completely exhausted, and at this point he falls asleep even not reclined at all.
 Some kids just won’t do it easily, so that’s something that will take training.

 Yup, you read it right.
-Strollers that are compact enough that fit in the overhead bin cannot legally fully recline more than 150 degrees.
-This is why for example the same exact stroller Joolz Aer+ if you buy it in Europe it will fully recline, but outside of Europe, it will stop at 150 degrees.
+Strollers that are compact enough and fit in the overhead bin cannot legally fully recline more than 150 degrees.
+This is why for example the same exact stroller Joolz Aer+ if you buy it in Europe, it will fully recline, but outside of Europe, it will stop at 150 degrees.
 (WINK: if you’re traveling to Europe with a baby you might as well buy this stroller in Europe).

 You might wonder why some strollers like Ergobaby Metro+ can fully recline?
 Simply because they are not compact.
 And while we’re on that topic Colugo stroller does not fully recline – it’s an error on the Target website.